bsamodro/K8S-Workshop/CIS/CIS-Deployment.md

 ## CIS - OpenShift Workshop - CIS Deployment Guide

-#### This document explains how to install CIS on OCP Cluster, Integrate to BigIP and Deploy Service with LTM as Ingress Controller
+#### This document explains how to install CIS on k8s Cluster, Integrate to BigIP and Deploy Service with LTM as Ingress

 ---
+### Installing CIS Manually in OCP Cluster

 ### Installing CIS Manually in OCP Cluster